Lucas Piovi

-Lucas Ezequiel Piovi (born 1 January 1992) is an Argentine professional footballer who plays as a defensive midfielder for LDU Quito.
+Lucas Ezequiel Piovi (born 20 August 1992) is an Argentine professional footballer who plays as a defensive midfielder for Estudiantes.

 Career

 Piovi started his career in the youth system of Vélez Sarsfield, prior to departing in 2013.
 Piovi subsequently joined Lega Pro Seconda Divisione side Messina, making his bow in Italian football on 13 October 2013 against Foggia.
 He made two further appearances, versus Poggibonsi and Chieti, as Messina won their group.
 On 30 June 2014, Piovi completed a return to Argentina by agreeing to sign for General Lamadrid.
 Eleven appearances followed in Primera C Metropolitana.
 2015 saw Piovi join Primera B Metropolitana's Fénix.
 He scored his first senior goal on 4 October 2015 in a win away to Almagro.

 In June 2016, Piovi was loaned by the aforementioned Almagro; a team now in Primera B Nacional.
 He scored two goals in twenty-six matches in 2016–17, which led to the club signing Piovi permanently.
 His first appearance as a full-time Almagro player arrived versus Ferro Carril Oeste on 23 September 2017.
 On 14 June 2019, Piovi agreed loan terms with Primera División side Arsenal de Sarandí.
 One goal, in a 3–3 draw with River Plate, occurred across twenty appearances for Arsenal.
 In July 2020, Piovi headed abroad to join Ecuadorian Serie A team L.D.U.
 Quito.

 His debut for the Quito club came on 22 August against Aucas, while September would see him appear in the Copa Libertadores for the first time; featuring in wins over Binacional (twice) and São Paulo.

+On 29 January 2025, Piovi returned to Argentina to join Estudiantes, signing a four-year contract.